The Quarry (park): Harley’s Stone

-This small boulder is said to be the anchor stone of the last surviving grazing allotment in the Quarry.
-This belonged to the Harley family, livestock were tied to the stone by a leash of no more than 16 yards in length.
-These 'circular' allotments once made use of the entire herbage ensuring that the grass was kept short through the entire year.
-This stone marked the boundary made by the Harley family of Rossall near Bicton who refused to sell their piece of land to the corporation when the rest of the Quarry was being acquired in the 18th century.
+This small boulder is said to be the anchor stone of the last surviving grazing allotment in the Quarry, which belonged to the Harley family.
+Livestock were tied to the stone by a leash of no more than 16 yards in length.
+These 'circular' allotments once made use of the entire herbage ensuring that the grass was kept short throughout the year.
+This stone marked the boundary made by the Harley family of Rossall near Bicton, who refused to sell their piece of land to the corporation when the rest of the Quarry was being acquired in the 18th century.